-(1) HEAD
+1. HEAD

-- No sunglasses, hats, caps, visors, hoods or other head coverings (i.e. bonnets, wave caps, scarfs, etc.) may be worn inside the buildings, except with administrative permission (i.e. medical necessity, religious, school related events, outdoor activities). - All hoodies must remain off the head while inside the buildings. - No bandanas may be worn at any time.
+No sunglasses, hats, caps, visors, hoods or other head coverings (i.e. bonnets, wave caps, scarfs, etc.) may be worn inside the buildings, except with administrative permission (i.e. medical necessity, religious, school related events, outdoor activities).
+All hoodies must remain off the head while on school grounds, inside or outside.
+No bandanas may be worn at any time.

-(2) UPPER GARMENTS
+2. UPPER GARMENTS

-- Students may wear the following upper garments: shirts with or without collars, t-shirts, or button-down shirts that are any color or color pattern.
+- Students may wear the following upper garments: shirts with or without collars, t-shirts or button-down shirts that are any color or color pattern.
 These shirts may have writing or logos as long as they are deemed appropriate by school site administration.
-(Printed profanity or language/symbols/styles that promote the use of alcohol, drugs, tobacco products, gang-related or other illegal activities are prohibited.) - Garments must be of a length and fit that are suitable for the build and stature of the student. - Clothing exposing the torso or midriff, either front, back or sides shall not be worn.
-The following items are prohibited: halter tops, tube tops, backless dresses/tops, spaghetti straps, tank tops, one-strap/one-shoulder tops, and strapless tops. - Garments may not be made of transparent or "see through" material.

-Note: If undergarments are visible the upper garment is not permitted.

-- Necklines of all upper garments must be modest.
-Low cut necklines are prohibited, and the cut of garments must not expose undergarments or cleavage. - Shirts must touch, at a minimum, the top portion of lower garments at all times. - Garments that are offensive, distracting or inappropriate are prohibited, including but not limited to those with see-through materials, skintight items, pajamas, rips/tears, printed profanity, or language/symbols/styles that promote the use of alcohol, drugs, tobacco products, gang-related or other illegal activities.
+(Printed profanity or language/symbols/styles that promote the use of alcohol, drugs, tobacco products, gang-related or other illegal activities are prohibited. - Garments must be of a length and fit that are suitable for the build and stature of the student. - Clothing exposing the torso or midriff, either front, back or sides, shall not be worn.
+The following items are prohibited: halter tops, tube tops, backless dresses/tops, spaghetti straps, tank tops, one-strap/one shoulder tops, and strapless tops. - Garments may not be made of transparent or "see through" material.
+Note: If undergarments are visible the upper garment is not permitted. - Necklines of all upper garments must be modest.
+Low cut necklines are prohibited, and the cut of garments must not expose undergarments or cleavage. - Shirts must touch, at a minimum, the top portion of lower garments at all times. - Garments that are offensive, distracting or inappropriate are prohibited, including, but not limited to, those with see-through materials, skintight items, pajamas, rips/tears, printed profanity, or language/symbols/styles that promote the use of alcohol, drugs, tobacco products, gang-related or other illegal activities.

-3) LOWER GARMENTS
+3. LOWER GARMENTS

-Students may wear lower garments designed with tears or rips provided such tears or rips are below the knee.
-Rips/tears above the knee must be patched so that no skin is visible.
-Shorts, tights or any other type of undergarment worn underneath the pants are not considered patches.

-- Undergarments and the buttocks MUST remain entirely covered even while seated. - Dresses, skirts, and shorts must be no shorter than two (2) inches above the knee. - Leggings may only be worn under a top that is no shorter than two (2) inches above the knee. - The waistband of pants, shorts or skirts must be worn and secured between the hips and the waist. - Undergarments as outerwear, pajama pants, bathing suits, cheer shorts, bike shorts and spandex material bottoms are prohibited.
-(Examples: leggings, jeggings, tights, yoga pants, etc.)
+- Students may wear lower garments designed with tears or rips provided such tears or rips are below the knee.
+Rips/tears above the knee must be patched so that no skin is visible. - Undergarments and the buttocks MUST remain entirely covered even while seated. - Dresses, skirts, and shorts must be no shorter than two (2) inches above the knee. - Leggings may only be worn under a top that is no shorter than mid-thigh. - The waistband of pants, shorts or skirts must be worn and secured between the hips and the waist. - Undergarments as outerwear, pajama pants, bathing suits, cheer shorts, bike shorts and spandex material bottoms are prohibited.
+(Examples: Leggings, jeggings, tights, yoga pants, etc.)

-(4) FOOTWEAR
+4. FOOTWEAR

 - Students must wear shoes that are safe and appropriate for the learning environment. - Cleats, slippers, and shoes with wheels are not permitted to be worn on campus.
-Cleats may be worn for appropriate extracurricular sports in proper areas Grades PK-8: All footwear must be "closed toe and heel".
-No flip flops, sandals or "Crocs" are permitted.
+Cleats may be worn for appropriate extracurricular sports in proper areas. - Grades PK-8: All footwear must be "closed toe and heel".
+No flip flops, sandals, or "Crocs" are permitted.

-(5) ACCESSORIES
+5. ACCESSORIES

-- Clothing, jewelry, and accessories shall not convey messages that are: crude, vulgar/profane, violent/death-oriented, gang related, sexually suggestive, promote alcohol, drugs or tobacco. - Jewelry or accessories, to include body piercings that pose a safety concern for the student or others are prohibited.
-Dog collars, wallet chains, combs, large hair picks or chains that connect one part of the body to another are prohibited.

-• Blankets should not be brought to school unless approved by school administration.
+- Clothing, jewelry, and accessories shall not convey messages that are: crude, vulgar/profane, violent/death-oriented, gang related, sexually suggestive, promote alcohol, drugs, or tobacco. - Jewelry or accessories, to include body piercings that pose a safety concern for the student or others are prohibited.
+Dog collars, wallet chains, combs, large hair picks or chains that connect one part of the body to another are prohibited. - Blankets should not be brought to school unless approved by school administration.